protogia/protogia.github.io/content/blog/formula1-gp-brazil-preview-2025.md

 {{</details>}}

-{{< plotly json="/plotly/formula1-gp-brazil-preview-2025/plotly_chart_6.json" >}}
+{{< plotly json="/plotly/formula1-gp-brazil-preview-2025/plotly_chart_9.json" >}}

-The driver specific charts for _Laptime by Compund_ are showing only the laptimes for the drivers that used the wet compound.
+The driver specific charts for _Laptime by Compund_ are showing only the laptimes for the 5 drivers that used the wet compound.
 At the first look it seems like the laptime is increasing when changing on the wet compound tyres but as indicated by thar dashed lines and scatters all laps with this tyres were driven when the Virtual Safety Car was deployed.
 Therefore the laps driven with the wet compound are not compareable to the others.

 Also the pit stops were effected by the _deployment of the virtual safety car_ in lap 27 and the _red flag_ in lap 31 as you can see by the long pit stops in next chart.

-{{<details title="Code and Output">}}
+{{<details title="Show code">}}

 ```python
 # Calculate total pit stop time and individual pit stop times for each driver in choosen_drivers